scarf-sh/qa-eng-take-home/README.md

 ## Objective

-This assignment is designed to assess your skills in quality assurance, attention to detail, and your ability to write end-to-end tests.
+This assignment is designed to assess your skills in quality assurance, attention to detail.
+Optionally, you have the chance to show off your ability to write end-to-end tests.

 You will be provided with a simple React application along with its specifications.
 Your task is to test the application, identify any discrepancies between the implemented functionality and the specifications, and write a report on your findings.